kwabenadarkwa/micro-lafentika/documentation.md

 How many registers? - 16 registers

 How many ports? - 9 ports.
+* 1 select line.
+  * Has bits used to select a register to read from and write to.
+* 1 enable line
+  * Responsible for enabling the writing of data to a register file.
-1 select line.
-1 enable line , 4 input lines [1 write address port, 1 write data port, 2 register address ports ] , 2 register data ports
+* 4 input lines [1 write address port, 1 write data port, 2 register address ports ]
+  * The write address port has bits which specifies a particular register file to write to.
+The write data port contains bits to be written to selected   register.
+The two register address ports contain bits to specify registers to work on.
+* 2 register data ports
+  * They contain data read from selected regiters.

 Clock input and output